ibm-cloud-docs/vpc/lb-faqs.md

 The health check response timeout value must be less than the health check interval value.
 {:tip}

-## Are the application load balancer IP addresses fixed?
+## Are the ALB IP addresses fixed?
 {: #ip-addresses-fixed}
 {: faq}